-The protocol for launching a CD application from a CDManager is as follows.
-The CDManager requests the launch of the CD application by sending an HTTP POST request to the Application-URL of the Launcher.
-The Application-URL of the Launcher is obtained from using the discovery in Section 5.3.
-The BODY data of the HTTP POST request shall contain the payload of the launchCSApp method, indicating the CD application to be launched (see clause 14.4.2.2 of HbbTV 2.0 [4]).
+The protocol for launching a CD application from a CD Manager is as follows.
+The CD Manager requests the launch of the CD application by sending an HTTP POST request to the Application-URL of the CD Launcher.
+The Application-URL of the CD Launcher is obtained from using the discovery in Section 5.3.
+The BODY data of the HTTP POST request shall contain the value of the parameters property in the Launch CD Application API request, indicating the CD application to be launched (see Section 5.8.2).

 Application to Application Communication